-The Yeti 200x is $299 vs the Jackery 140 at $149.
+The Yeti 200x is more expensive than the Jackery 140.
 It’s half the price for nearly the same specs!
 Goal Zero just comes with a huge premium for the brand, and in my opinion, it’s not worth it.

-I have power stations / generators from both Jackery and Goal Zero.
+I have generators from both Jackery and Goal Zero.
 I do like my Goal Zero 100 solar panel.
 It has the same price and specs as the comparable Jackery 100W panel.
 But besides that, I’m a big Jackery fan vs. Goal Zero.

 Conclusion – About This Guide

-So there you have it, the top 10 battery-powered solar generators that can be used both indoor and outdoor.
+So there you have it, the top battery generators by size and capacity.

 A battery-powered generator can be a great asset to your tool collection as you can use it without having to worry about noise and pollution.